 A QSEHRA, or Qualified Small Employer Health Reimbursement Arrangement, is a type of HRA for groups with fewer than 50 full-time equivalent employees.
 You, the employer, can only offer a QSEHRA if your organization does not offer a group health insurance plan.

 To participate in a QSEHRA, employees must have their own health insurance coverage via the individual market or another employer’s plan (e.g., a spouse’s employer-sponsored plan).

 The employee has to have minimum essential coverage (MEC) in order to receive funds from the QSEHRA.
 If not, any reimbursements they receive from your QSEHRA while without MEC will be included in their taxable gross income.
 The QSEHRA benefit is also taxable if their health insurance coverage is provided by another employer on a pre-tax basis.

-Both HRAs and QSEHRAs are funded entirely by employers—employees can’t contribute money to their own HRA accounts.
+QSEHRAs are funded entirely by employers—employees can’t contribute money to their own HRA.

-Employers can allow unused HRA benefits to carry over from one year to the next, but they aren’t required to do so.
-And with QSEHRAs, the rollover amount plus the total allowed for the current year can’t exceed the maximum limits set by the IRS for the current year.
+Employers can allow unused QSEHRA benefits to carry over from month to month or one year to the next without exceeding the dollar limit for the next plan year, but they aren’t required to do so.
+In addition, the rollover amount plus the total allowed for the current year can’t exceed the maximum limits set by the IRS for the current year.

 Why would I offer an HRA or QSEHRA to my employees?

 If you’re offering a group health insurance plan, you may already know that a higher deductible will result in lower monthly premiums.
 But your employees might not be thrilled with the idea of increasing their out-of-pocket costs—and that’s where the HRA comes in.